8th Grade Math SOL Resources

 8.3: solve practical problems involving rational numbers, percents, ratios, and proportions.
 Problems will be of varying complexities and will involve real-life data, such as finding a discount and discount prices and balancing a checkbook.

-- Find factors, multiples and powers of ten in the Grid Game
+• Find factors, multiples and powers of ten

-- Use ratios to make a scale model of soloar system
+• Use ratios to make a scale model of solar system

 8.4: apply the order of operations to evaluate algebraic expressions for given replacement values of the variables.
 Problems will be limited to positive exponents.